Table Of Contents

 Kubernetes uses pods (groups of containers) to schedule, run, and scale servers.
 With Amazon EKS, you can replicate master schedulers in three Availability Zones within an AWS Region to ensure high availability.

-EKS also uses various open-source tools, such as Kubernetes and Docker, which you can use to move pods from AWS to other environments without changing your application’s code.
+EKS also utilizes various open-source tools, such as Kubernetes and Docker, which enable you to migrate pods from AWS to other environments without modifying your application’s code.

-But much of that reads like what the Amazon Elastic Container Service (Amazon ECS) does, or does it?
+However, much of that resembles what the Amazon Elastic Container Service (Amazon ECS) does, or does it?

 EKS Vs. ECS: How Do They Compare?